While forgotten baby syndrome can occur any time of year, it is particularly deadly from…

 Ensuring your parking brake is on will keep your vehicle from easily rolling if hit.

-Stand on the opposite side of the roadway
+6. Stand on the side furthest from traffic

 If a car does come careening off the road and plows into your car, you want to be standing on the other side of the car.
 In fact, it is in your best interest to stand a couple of hundred feet away from the vehicle and off to the side.
 A car traveling at a high speed can push a stopped car hundreds of feet.

-If you don’t have the equipment to change your tire or spend several minutes trying to start your car—call a tow truck.
+If you don’t have the equipment to change your tire or if you spend several minutes trying to start your car—call a tow truck.
 Every minute you are on the side of the highway puts you at serious risk.
 Your priority should be your safety, not your car and not saving money.
-If you’ve been trying to start a disabled car, call a tow company.

 Keep up with vehicle maintenance to avoid shoulder stops

 The best way to avoid highway shoulder pedestrian crashes is to reduce the likelihood of needing to pull over on the shoulder.
-This is particularly true during the summer when people take longer road trips.
-America’s vast network of highways.
 Without basic car maintenance, you may end up in a situation where you are broken down on the side of the road.
+The best way to avoid dangerous highway shoulder stops is to keep your vehicle operating at its best.
+Before you hit the road, make sure to check your car for any flaws.

 Check your vehicle’s coolant

-One of the many reasons your vehicle may breakdown on the road is from overheating.
+One of the many reasons your vehicle may break down on the road is from overheating.
 The effects of poor coolant maintenance can be catastrophic and irreversible.
-Coolant ensure that your vehicle
+Coolant ensures that your vehicle doesn’t overheat.

 Tires are, arguably, the most important part of your vehicle.
 They are your first line of defense for both performance and safety.
 Worn or underinflated tires can be a ticking time bomb, leading to blowouts on highways and interstates.